Elevate Your Security Strategy: Insights from 2025

 More Than Just Surveillance

 With video analytics serving as a key component of the solutions we deploy, organizations are tapping into the value this provides.
-One example is with an oil field services company that leverage analytics to increase their situational awareness in the field.
-If someone crosses over into a restricted area, video analytics delivers a proactive notification to alert key stakeholders that something (or someone) is operating outside of the standard operating procedure.
+One example is with an oil field services company that leverages analytics to enhance situational awareness in the field.
+If someone crosses into a restricted area, video analytics delivers a proactive notification to alert key stakeholders that something (or someone) is operating outside of standard operating procedures.

 Real-Time Data Sharing

-As more and more 911 dispatch operating centers add camera sharing to their list of capabilities, organizations that operate in those jurisdictions and leverage the Eagle Eye Networks platform, were able to share critical video content when safety was compromised.
-The ability to do this quickly and securely is becoming more-and-more a key requirement that organizations are looking for.
+As more 911 dispatch operating centers add camera sharing to their capabilities, organizations operating in those jurisdictions and leveraging the Eagle Eye Networks platform can share critical video content when safety is compromised.
+The ability to do this quickly and securely is becoming an essential requirement for organizations.

 Breaking Down Silos

-Being able to merge the value of a video surveillance system with the value of an access controls system was at the heart of all of our consulting this past year.
-As an example, a client that manages hundreds of gym locations was interested in bringing these two solution sets together in order to provide a safer experience for both their employees and their clients.
+Merging the value of a video surveillance system with an access control system was central to our consulting this past year.
+For instance, a client managing hundreds of gym locations sought to integrate these two solution sets to provide a safer experience for both employees and clients.

-Increased ROI We saw an increase in companies wanting to leverage their existing hardware while changing the software they use for video surveillance.
-Predictable spend was a key topic in these discussions as well.
-One example was with an organization that provides patient care, and they wanted to be able to accurately budget for their needs as they were experiencing rapid growth as an organization.
-Being able to extend a fixed price per camera (installed) was a big factor in their decision to scale their security strategy across their locations.
+We saw an increase in companies wanting to leverage existing hardware while changing the software used for video surveillance.
+Predictable spending was a key topic in these discussions.
+For example, an organization providing patient care wanted to budget accurately for their needs as they experienced rapid growth.
+Extending a fixed price per camera (installed) was a significant factor in their decision to scale their security strategy across locations.

-One big observation we had was that these focus areas where consistent across nearly every vertical industry we serve.
-That tells us this is critical to the future direction of this market.
-Predictable spends, tighter integration, secure data sharing and the effective use of advanced platform capabilities are here to stay.
+One major observation was that these focus areas were consistent across nearly every vertical industry we serve.
+This consistency indicates a critical future direction for this market.
+Predictable spending, tighter integration, secure data sharing, and effective use of advanced platform capabilities are here to stay.

 Is Your Organization Falling Behind the Curve?

-As mentioned previously, technology is advancing faster than organizations.
-While change can be intimidating, if partnered with the right integrator, the transition isn't as challenging as it may seem.
-The larger question is what your organization stands to gain if you take the necessary steps to evolve with these changes.
+As previously mentioned, technology is advancing faster than organizations.
+While change can be intimidating, partnering with the right integrator makes the transition less challenging.
+The larger question is what your organization stands to gain by evolving with these changes.

-Asking these questions can lead to tangible benefits is explored properly.
-From our perspective, as was mentioned previously, 2025 was a strong year for educating our customers on new capabilities and mapping those capabilities to business value.
+Asking these questions can lead to tangible benefits when explored properly.
+From our perspective, 2025 was a strong year for educating our customers on new capabilities and mapping those capabilities to business value.

 No Time Like the Present